ophub/amlogic-s9xxx-openwrt/router_config/Documentation.md

 ## 8. Install the firmware

-After downloading the compiled firmware, `decompress it` to get the `OpenWrt.img` file (the file name varies according to the `Amlogic S9xxx boxes`), use a mirror writing tool such as `balenaEtcher` to write the `OpenWrt.img` file to the `USB hard disk`, and then insert the USB hard disk In the USB port of your `Amlogic S9xxx boxes`, plug in the power and turn on the computer.
+After downloading the compiled firmware, `decompress it` to get the `OpenWrt.img` file (the file name varies according to the `Amlogic S9xxx STB`), use a mirror writing tool such as `balenaEtcher` to write the `OpenWrt.img` file to the `USB hard disk`, and then insert the USB hard disk In the USB port of your `Amlogic S9xxx STB`, plug in the power and turn on the computer.
 Wait about `1 minute` to complete the `OpenWrt system startup`.
-Connect the `Amlogic S9xxx boxes` to your computer directly with a network cable.
+Connect the `Amlogic S9xxx STB` to your computer directly with a network cable.

 In the wired network settings of `your computer`, change the IPV4 `IP` to manual settings, fill in the IP `192.168.1.2`, fill in the subnet mask `255.255.255.0`, and leave the other blanks blank.

 Enter `192.168.1.1` in the browser to access `OpenWrt`.
 The default user name is `root` and the default password is `password`.
 After logging in, under the `System` menu, select the `TTYD terminal`, enter `openwrt-install` directly, and `press Enter`.
 Automatic installation.
-During the process, let you choose the type of your `Amlogic S9xxx boxes`, fill in the serial number correctly, such as `13`, `enter and press Enter` to continue the installation.
-The firmware will be written into the `EMMC` of the `Amlogic S9xxx boxes`.
+During the process, let you choose the type of your `Amlogic S9xxx STB`, fill in the serial number correctly, such as `13`, `enter and press Enter` to continue the installation.
+The firmware will be written into the `EMMC` of the `Amlogic S9xxx STB`.
 After the prompt is complete, `unplug the USB hard drive`, `unplug the power supply`, and `reinsert the power supply`.
-OpenWrt will boot from the `EMMC` partition of the `Amlogic S9xxx boxes`.
+OpenWrt will boot from the `EMMC` partition of the `Amlogic S9xxx STB`.
 Wait `1 minute` to log in.
 The IP is still `192.168.1.1`, and the account password is still the `default`.
-(If you don’t like to write to the `EMMC` of the `Amlogic S9xxx boxes`, you can `always plug in the USB hard disk and use OpenWrt in the USB`.
+(If you don’t like to write to the `EMMC` of the `Amlogic S9xxx STB`, you can `always plug in the USB hard disk and use OpenWrt in the USB`.
 The EMMC system responds `faster` to the USB hard disk.)

 More detailed operations can be viewed in the detailed installation instructions of the repository: [amlogic-s9xxx/install-program](https://github.com/ophub/amlogic-s9xxx-OpenWrt/tree/main/amlogic-s9xxx/install-program)